jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

-- Many options can also be specified with an abbreviated form.
-- These usually begin with a single dash character (`-`).
-- Both forms typically have the same effect on the way the program behaves
+Many options can also be specified with an abbreviated form, usually just a single letter.
+You'll prefix these with a single dash character (`-`).
+For example, the option `-n` has the same effect as `--number` on the `cat` utility.

-- The major differences are:
-  - Short options are easier to type
-  - Short options can be combined in a single dash character (`-`)
-  - Long options are easier to read
+To make things even more compact, you can combine any "short" arguments together and just use one dash.
+To `cat`, `-n -E` is the same as `-nE` (or `-En` for that matter).

+If all these different forms behave the same, how should you choose between them?
+It comes down to personal preference.
+Short options are easier to type, and that becomes more important as you get more comfortable with the command line.
+Long options are easier to remember, and they're also easier to read.
+Readability is important when you write shell programs that you may share with other people (more on this in :chapter:scripting:).

 ---